 All of the shelves and counters in Evanston are from an old White Oak tree that had to be cut down in Wilmette.
 The shelves in Libertyville were created from fallen trees in the Lake County area.
 We worked with Horrigan Urban Forest Products to obtain this re-purposed wood, which would otherwise be turned into mulch.

-Vintage Barn Lights in Appleton, Wisconsin salvaged all of the silver pendant lights.
-The exterior light was reclaimed from a closed factory building in Wisconsin.
+The exterior lights were reclaimed from the Evanston Rebuilding Warehouse.
 Our new red barn lights in the front windows were sourced from Barn Light Electric in Titusville, Florida.

 The Wood Panels and Doors to the Kitchen in Evanston